AVS Frequently Asked Questions

 - Q: Who should use the AVS Device SDK?

 - The AVS Device SDK is available to all commercial device makers looking to integrate Alexa into their connected products.
-The SDK is available for Raspberry Pi, macOS, Ubuntu Linux 16.04 LTS, Windows 64-bit, Android, and iOS.
+The SDK is available for Raspberry Pi, macOS, and Ubuntu Linux.

 - Q: How do developers get updates to the AVS Device SDK?